These German Vanillekipferl (Almond Crescent Cookies) are a hit you won't want to miss.

-They are also a great recipe for a cookie exchange.
-As an added bonus when you are baking these German cookies, your house will be filled will the most wonderful Christmas-y aromas.
+COOKIE EXCHANGE - These cookies are also a great recipe for a cookie exchange.
+As an added bonus, when baking these German cookies, your house will be filled with the most wonderful Christmas-y aromas.

-ALMONDS – Use 1 cup of almonds and grind them in a food processor.
-I've always ground the almonds myself but technically speaking you could also use almond meal (not almond flour) like the ones that you can find at Trader Joe's.
+ALMONDS - Grind the whole almonds in a food processor.
+I've always ground the almonds myself, but technically speaking, you could also use almond meal (not almond flour) like the ones you can find at Trader Joe's.

 FLOUR - Use all-purpose flour for this recipe.

 BUTTER - Be sure to use unsalted butter.
 Allow the butter to rise to room temperature.

 SUGAR - We’ll need three types of sugar for this recipe:

 - Vanilla Sugar - you can find Dr. Oetker Vanilla Sugar in the baking aisle of most major supermarkets.
 For this recipe, you will need 4 sachets.

 - Confectioners sugar - also known as powdered sugar.
 If you don't have any, you can make your own by blending granulated sugar in a food processor until it's superfine, powdery sugar.

 NUTS - Although I always use almonds for my Vanillekipferl cookies, you can also try ground hazelnuts or ground walnuts.

 How To Make Vanillekipferl (Almond Crescent Cookies)